-Although insulation installation is not inherently dangerous, falls from ladders and cuts from knives are common hazards.
-In addition, small particles from insulation materials, especially when sprayed, can irritate the eyes, skin, and lungs.
+Common hazards for insulation workers include falls from ladders and cuts from knives.
+In addition, small particles from insulation materials can irritate the eyes, skin, and lungs.
 To protect themselves, insulators must keep the work area well-ventilated and follow product and employer safety recommendations.
-They also may wear personal protective equipment (PPE) which includes suits, masks, and respirators which protects against hazardous fumes or materials.
+They also may wear personal protective equipment (PPE), including suits, masks, and respirators, to protect against hazardous fumes or materials.

-Mechanical insulators may get burns from the pipes they insulate.
+Mechanical insulators may get burns from insulating pipes that are in service.

-Most floor, ceiling, and wall insulation workers learn their trade on the job.
-Most mechanical insulators complete an apprenticeship program after earning a high school diploma or equivalent.
+Most floor, ceiling, and wall insulators learn their trade on the job.
+Many mechanical insulators complete an apprenticeship program after earning a high school diploma or equivalent.

-There are no specific education requirements for floor, ceiling, and wall insulation workers.
-Mechanical insulation workers should have a high school diploma.
-High school courses in English, math, woodworking, mechanical drawing, algebra, and general science are considered helpful for all insulation workers.
+There are no specific education requirements for floor, ceiling, and wall insulators.
+Apprenticeships for mechanical insulators typically require a high school diploma or equivalent.
+High school courses in subjects such as math, mechanical drawing, and science are helpful for all types of insulators.

 Licenses, Certifications, and Registrations

-The National Insulation Association also offers a certification for mechanical insulators in conducting energy appraisals to determine if and how insulation can benefit industrial customers.
+The National Insulation Association offers a certification for mechanical insulators who conduct energy appraisals to determine if and how insulation can benefit industrial customers.
 Mechanical insulators also may receive certification in other job duties, such as fire stopping